Greshnickl/PAD-GhostHunters/README.md

 ## 1. User Management Service

 ### Responsibilities:
 - Manage user accounts and authentication (email, username, password).
 - Store and update player metadata (level, in-game currency).
 - Implement a friend system (add, remove, list friends).

 ### Service Boundaries:

-- Handles only user-related data and relationships.
+- Handles only user-related data and social relationships.

-- Does not directly interact with game logic or AI.
+- Does not manage game session logic, AI behavior, or inventory.
+- Provides identity and social graph for other services to consume.

-### Interfaces/Consumers:
+### Interfaces / Consumers:

-### Provides APIs for:
+**Provides APIs for:**

-- User authentication & profile data.
+- User authentication and profile management.
+- Currency balance queries and updates.

-- Friend lists (for social and cooperative play).
+- Friend system operations.

-### Consumed by:
+**Consumed by:**

-- Lobby Service (fetch user info).
+- Lobby Service (to fetch player info for sessions).

-- Inventory Service (currency checks).
+- Inventory Service (currency validation for purchases).
+- Game Service (to load player profile into active sessions).

+### Trade-offs:
+- **Pros:**
+  - JavaScript (Node.js) is very strong at handling concurrent HTTP requests efficiently due to its non-blocking event loop.
+  - Mature ecosystem (Passport.js, JWT, OAuth libraries) makes it easy to implement authentication and authorization.
+  - Easy integration with frontend teams already using JS/TS.

+- **Cons:**
+  - Single-threaded model means CPU-heavy tasks (e.g., encryption, hashing) can block the event loop unless offloaded to worker threads.
+  - Requires careful handling of async code to avoid callback hell or performance bottlenecks.
+  - Less suited for very compute-heavy logic compared to languages like Go or C#.

 ---

 ## 2. Ghost AI Service

 ### Responsibilities:

-- Controls the game’s ghost AI behavior.
+- Controls ghost AI behavior within each game lobby.

-- Each ghost runs as a separate Thread/Actor with its own decision-making.
+- Each ghost runs as an independent Thread/Actor (can be simulated with Node.js worker threads or clustered processes).

-- ### Processes:
+- Processes contextual data, such as:
   - Map layout.
   - Difficulty settings.
   - Player sanity levels.
   - Movable/interactable objects.
   - Player targeting and attack decisions.

-- Sends AI state updates to the Game Service.
+- Relays ghost state changes to the Game Service.

 ### Service Boundaries:

-- Does not manage user data.

-- Encapsulates all ghost logic independent of the game state store.
+- Encapsulates all ghost decision-making logic.
+- Does not store user data or session management.
+- Operates independently of other services, but shares state updates as needed.

-### Interfaces/Consumers:
+### Interfaces / Consumers:

+**Provides APIs/events for:**
-- Provides APIs/events for ghost state changes (hiding, haunting, interacting).
+- Ghost state changes (hiding, haunting, interacting).

-### Consumed by:
+- AI decisions relevant to player interactions.

+**Consumed by:**
+- Game Service (to update lobby state and broadcast ghost activity to players).
-- Lobby Service (session updates).
+- Lobby Service (to synchronize ghost type and behavior with session state).

+### Trade-offs:
+- **Pros:**
+  - JavaScript (Node.js) can handle multiple concurrent lobbies with **async I/O** and event-driven architecture.
+  - Can integrate real-time updates easily with **WebSockets (Socket.IO)** for broadcasting ghost actions to players.
+  - Worker threads or Node.js clustering allow distributing ghost AI computations across CPU cores.

+- **Cons:**
+  - Node.js is not optimal for heavy CPU-bound AI simulations — logic may need to be simplified or offloaded to specialized services.
+  - Debugging concurrent ghost actors across threads can become complex.
+  - Event-driven model requires careful design to avoid race conditions or inconsistent state across lobbies.

 ---

 ## 3. Shop Service

 ### Responsibilities:

-- Provides catalog of purchasable items (title, description, durability, price).
+- Provides a catalog of purchasable items:
+  - Title, description, durability (number of sessions usable).

-- Maintains price history.
+  - Current price and full price history.
+- Ensures items and prices are accessible to players during gameplay.
+- Allows dynamic price updates with historical tracking.

 ### Service Boundaries:

-- Handles item data only.
+- Handles only item-related data and price management.
+- Does not manage player ownership (handled by Inventory Service).
+- Independent from gameplay logic, only provides catalog information and updates.

-### Consumers:
+### Interfaces / Consumers:

+**Provides APIs for:**
+- Listing items with descriptions, durability, and prices.
+- Retrieving price history for each item.
+- Updating prices.

+**Consumed by:**
-- Inventory Service (item ownership).
+- Inventory Service (to validate item purchases).

-- Lobby Service (loading items into session).
+- Lobby Service (to load selected items into sessions).
+- Game Service (to display purchasable content).

+### Trade-offs:
+- **Pros:** Implemented in **.NET (C# ASP.NET Core Web API)** for strong type safety, maintainability, and enterprise-grade tooling.
+  ASP.NET Core also provides excellent performance under heavy loads, with built-in dependency injection and middleware pipelines.
+- **Cons:** Development speed may be slower compared to lightweight frameworks due to more verbose configuration and stricter typing.

 ---

-## 4. Lobby Service
+## 4. Journal Service

 ### Responsibilities:

-- Tracks active game sessions, players in them, their sanity, death status.

-- Manages items brought into the session and their holders.
+- Allows players to record:
+  - Symptoms observed during exploration.
+  - Type of ghost they believe they encountered.

-- Tracks ghost type and map for each session.
+- Stores journal entries per user and session.
+- Validates journal entries at the end of a session by comparing them to the actual ghost type.
+- Awards in-game currency for accurate records.

 ### Service Boundaries:
+- Encapsulates only journal-related data and validation.
+- Does not manage user authentication, ghost AI, or currency itself (delegates currency update to User Management Service).

-- Maintains session state and metadata only.
+- Independent of session management, only consumes final game state to validate entries.

-### Consumers:
+### Interfaces / Consumers:

-- Inventory Service (item ownership).
+**Provides APIs for:**
+- Creating and updating journal entries.
+- Retrieving entries by user or session.
+- Validating journal results at game end.

+**Consumed by:**
+- Lobby Service (to know which player journals to check).
+- User Management Service (to reward currency for correct guesses).
+- Game Service (to compare journal entries with actual ghost).

+### Trade-offs:
+- **Pros:** Implemented in **.NET (C# ASP.NET Core Web API)** for structured CRUD operations with Entity Framework Core for database handling.
+  Strong type system makes validation and business logic more robust.
+  Integration with other .NET-based services (e.g., User Management, Lobby) is straightforward.
+- **Cons:** Higher entry barrier for rapid prototyping compared to scripting languages.
+Requires more boilerplate (DTOs, Models, Migrations).

 ---

+## 5. Lobby Service

+### Responsibilities:
+- Manages **active game sessions**, storing:
+  - Difficulty level.
+  - Players in the session, with:
+    - Sanity levels.
+    - Death status.
+  - Items brought into the session and their current holders.
+  - Ghost type for the session.
+  - Map currently used in the lobby.
+- Ensures items are expired along with dead players (removal from session inventory).

+### Service Boundaries:
+- Encapsulates only **session-related state and metadata**.
+- Does not manage:
+  - User authentication (delegated to User Management Service).
+  - Ghost behavior (delegated to Ghost AI Service).
+  - Item catalog (delegated to Shop Service).
+- Acts as the **single source of truth** for an ongoing or paused session.

+### Interfaces / Consumers:

+**Provides APIs for:**
+- Creating, updating, and resuming game sessions.
+- Managing session players (join, leave, update status).
+- Tracking sanity, deaths, and item ownership.
+- Associating map and ghost type with a session.

+**Consumed by:**
+- Game Service (to run the actual gameplay loop).
+- User Management Service (to sync player profiles and stats).
+- Shop Service & Inventory Service (to validate items used in the lobby).
+- Ghost AI Service (to get lobby info for ghost behavior).

+### Trade-offs:
+- **Pros:** Implemented in **Python (FastAPI/Flask)** for fast development, clear API design, and large ecosystem of libraries.
+Python’s async support (in FastAPI) allows concurrent session handling efficiently.
+- **Cons:** Slower raw performance compared to Go or Node.js, so scaling for millions of concurrent users may require horizontal scaling (more containers/instances).

+---

+## 6. Map Service

+### Responsibilities:
+- Provides tools for users to **create and manage maps**, including:
+  - Houses with rooms connected to each other.
+  - Placement of objects inside rooms.
+  - Definition of hiding places (inaccessible to ghosts).
+- Stores predefined maps and allows dynamic map creation (custom maps).
+- Provides APIs for retrieving map layouts for gameplay.

+### Service Boundaries:
+- Focuses only on **map structure and object placement**.
+- Does not:
+  - Handle ghost AI (only provides hiding spots).
+  - Manage players or items in the map (handled by Lobby & Inventory).
+  - Track session state (delegated to Lobby Service).
+- Acts as a **map provider** to other services.

+### Interfaces / Consumers:

+**Provides APIs for:**
+- Creating new houses (with rooms and objects).
+- Modifying or shuffling object placement.
+- Querying hiding spots and room connectivity.
+- Retrieving stored maps.

+**Consumed by:**
+- Lobby Service (to assign a map to a session).
+- Ghost AI Service (to know where hiding spots and objects are).
+- Game Service (to render maps for players).

+### Trade-offs:
+- **Pros:** Implemented in **Python (FastAPI/Flask)**, which naturally works well with JSON-based structures for maps.
+Flexible data modeling (e.g., Pydantic in FastAPI) ensures safe map creation and validation.
+- **Cons:** Handling very large maps or heavy computations (like pathfinding) in pure Python could be slow — may need C-extensions or caching strategies.

 ### Architecture diagram